Fragile Dreams: Farewell Ruins of the Moon: Reception

 Fragile Dreams sold 26,055 copies during its week of release in Japan, making it the 2nd best-selling game of the week.

 The game received "average" reviews according to the review aggregation website Metacritic.
 The substantial amount of criticism came from the game's gameplay, with many reviews stating the game had style over substance.
 Matt Casamassina of IGN said, "Fragile Dreams is a great example of a spectacular concept whose execution could have used a little more thought and time."
 Eurogamer echoed IGN's sentiments, noting "Fragile Dreams fails to match its ambition with its systems and imagination."
 In Japan, Famitsu gave it a score of three eights and one seven for a total of 31 out of 40.

 GameZones Michael Lafferty gave the game a much more positive write up, stating that "[w]hile the story is intriguing, what really brings this game home are the beautiful graphics and amazing audio.
 The emotional elements – like a haunting loneliness that pervades the world, the despair resonating in the voices of the characters – are clearly in place and Fragile Dreams' development team, Tri-Crescendo, has found the right mix for a game that is truly a wonderful experience."
 He added, "Fragile Dreams: Farewell Ruins of the Moon is a game that goes beyond genre descriptions, creating an experience that is remarkable."

+1Up.com's Alice Liang gave the game a C+, stating: "Visit Fragile's world if you can't tear away from the enchanting visuals, or if you've been caught by the bittersweet theme song you hear in the trailer (the entire soundtrack in general is very good), but this is one flawed gem of an adventure that perhaps only the most patient of us can enjoy."